AltspaceVR/AltspaceSDK-wiki/Cursor-Effect-Plugins.md

 Cursor Effect Plugins may be used with the [[CursorEvents]] manager.
 Just "plugin" the effects below to add interactive behaviors to your app objects.
 Since you only need to create the instance, than add it to an object using `CursorEvents.addEffect` in most cases only the constructors are listed below.

+Example: [/src/examples/spinningcube.html](https://github.com/AltspaceVR/AltspaceSDK/blob/master/examples/spinningcube.html), in function `initEvents()`

 ### ColorHighlightEffect